Learn

 Any side income over $400 is taxable.
 Here's how side hustle taxes work, what you can deduct, and how to avoid an underpayment penalty.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 You drove for a rideshare app, sold crafts on Etsy, or picked up some freelance work on the side.
 Now what?
 Side hustle income is taxable; all of it — and the IRS knows about it.
 Payment platforms are required to report your earnings, and the rules for side income are different from your regular W-2 paycheck.
 The good news: understanding a few basics can save you from nasty tax surprises and even put money back in your pocket through deductions you didn't know existed.

-If you earn $600 or more from any single client or payment platform, they're required to send you a 1099 form; and they send a copy to the IRS.
+If you earn $600 or more from any single client or payment platform, they're required to send you a 1099 form, and they send a copy to the IRS.
 This includes 1099-NEC from clients who paid you directly and 1099-K from payment platforms like PayPal, Venmo (business), Stripe, Etsy, or Uber.

 Here's the part people miss: you owe tax on the income whether or not you receive a 1099.
 If you earned $400 from a client and they don't send a 1099, you still need to report that income.
 The $600 threshold is a reporting requirement for the payer, not a tax exemption for you.
 All self-employment income of $400 or more in a year triggers self-employment tax obligations.